NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

     }
   }

-And in case the Repository Server cannot be reached:
+And in case the repository server cannot be reached:

 .. code-block:: text